 At March 31, 2009, our net portfolio of \$915 million (at fair value) consisted of 63 portfolio companies and was invested 61% in senior secured loans, 30% in unsecured or subordinated debt securities, 6% in senior secured notes, 3% in equity investments and less than 1% in cash equivalents and foreign currency.
 Our average portfolio company investment at amortized cost was approximately \$19.9 million.
 Our largest portfolio company investment by value was approximately \$48.9 million and our five largest portfolio company investments by value comprised approximately 21% of our portfolio at March 31, 2009.
-At December 31, 2008, our portfolio of \$943 million (at fair value) consisted of 63 portfolio companies and was invested 61% in senior secured loans, 28% in unsecured or subordinated debt securities, 6% in senior secured notes, 3% in equity investments and approximately 2% in cash equivalents and foreign currency.
+At December 31, 2008, our portfolio of \$943 million (at fair value) consisted of 63 portfolio companies and was invested 61% in senior secured loans, 28% in unsecured or subordinated debt securities, 6% in senior secured notes, 3% in equity investments and approximately 21% in cash equivalents and foreign currency.
 Our average portfolio company investment at amortized cost was approximately \$19.6 million at December 31, 2008.
-Our largest portfolio company investment by value was approximately \$41.4 million and our five largest portfolio company investments by value comprised approximately 19% of our portfolio at December 31, 2008.
+Our largest portfolio company investment by value was approximately \$19.6 million at December 31, 2008.
+Our largest portfolio company investment by value was approximately \$41.4 million and our five largest portfolio company investments by value was approximately \$41.4 million at December 31, 2008.